bozsahin/ccglab-server/README.md

 # ccglab-server
-This is going to be a python3 interface to CCGlab from browsers  without installing it.
+This is going to be an interface to CCGlab from browsers.

 Soon.